openhwgroup/cva6/docs/design_spec/source/cva6_frontend.rst

    :alt:

    BHT saturation

+The BHT is not updated if processor is in debug mode.

 When a branch instruction is pre-decoded by instr_scan module, the BHT informs whether the PC address is in the BHT.
 In this case, the BHT predicts whether the branch is taken and provides the corresponding target address.